 Click on the period drop down box and select the applicable tax year

-Here you’ll have to find the amounts as reflected on your assessment and where you disagree with the amount, you need to put what you think it should be in the ‘Requested Amount’ field next to the applicable row.
+Here you’ll have to find the amounts as reflected on your assessment and where you disagree with the amount, please select the source code you would like to update and you need to put what you think it should be in the ‘Requested Amount’ field next to the applicable row.

-Again, it’s wise to remember that SARS is under no obligation to overturn any previous assessment.
-It’s not a sure fire way to ensure that the assessment is in your favour, but it can help when qualifying documentation has been overlooked.
+It's worth to bear in mind that SARS is under no obligation to overturn any previous assessment.
+It’s not a sure-fire way to ensure that the assessment is in your favour, but it can help when qualifying documentation has been overlooked.

 Once finished it should look like:

 You will then need to select "Submit" If you can't see this button, you may need to change the screen size to make it easier:

 Your dispute has now been sent to SARS and they have 60 business days to give feedback on the dispute:

 If you need to follow up on your dispute you will need to use the case number as highlighted below: